-The aim of the reference to AS/NZS 3666.2 is to improve the health and hygiene aspects of air-handling and warm water systems in buildings.
+The aim of the reference to AS/NZS 3666.2 is to improve the health and hygiene aspects of air-handling and hot water, warm water and cooling water systems in buildings.
 AS/NZS 3666.2 covers the most common known sources of the diseases associated with air-handling and water systems in buildings, including Legionnaires' disease, Pontiac fever, and so on.